-Wirecard files for insolvency after accounting scandal
+Wirecard goes bust as scandal puts focus on German oversight

 FRANKFURT, Germany (AP) - An accounting scandal at one of Germany’s fastest-growing blue-chip companies has raised doubts about the national financial watchdog and, coming on top of other high-profile cases of fraud, led to questions about the country’s ability to oversee its corporate titans.

 Some 1.9 billion euros ($2.1 billion) vanished from payment systems provider Wirecard, until recently heralded as Germany’s emerging giant of the financial tech sector.
 Its CEO was arrested on suspicion of market manipulation and inflating financial numbers.
+And on Thursday the company said it was filing for insolvency, a form of bankruptcy protection.

 Adding to the damage to Germany’s corporate reputation was the reaction of the financial regulator, BaFin, when media reports last year questioned the company’s accounting.
 Rather than investigate Wirecard, it targeted investors, banning them from betting on a drop in the share price, which plunged more than 40%.